Applied AI

 The role of data quality and augmentation

-The success of fine tuned representation models heavily relies on the quality of the data used in the fine tuning process.
+The success of fine tuned representation models heavily relies on the quality of the data used in the llm fine tuning process.
 Data that lacks diversity or does not capture certain edge cases may create a model that underperforms when faced with real-world scenarios.
 In such cases, data scientists may consider data augmentation or synthesis techniques.

 Data augmentation increases the diversity and quantity of training data without collecting new examples.
 It applies transformations to the existing data to create new data points.
 This helps create a more robust and comprehensive dataset, thereby improving performance.